"A man often meets his destiny on the very road he took to avoid it." —French/Chinese/Tortoise proverb

 In the classic Judge Dredd storyline The Judge Child Quest, the Judge Child makes predictions that make the people who hear them cause the accidents that they just heard predicted.

 In 2003 Gyro Gearloose story "The Accidental Factor", a future telling device predicts a rampaging elephant ruining the mayor's parade.
-In order to prevent it, Gyro tracks the elephant down and tries to keep him in place with large amount of peanuts, but the animal goes crazy after the peanuts and causes the exact accident Gyro was trying to prevent.
+In order to prevent it, Gyro tracks the elephant down and tries to keep him in place with a large amount of peanuts, but the animal goes crazy after the peanuts and causes the exact accident Gyro was trying to prevent.

 In "Sun, Moon, and Talia", an older variant of "Sleeping Beauty", wise men prophesy that Talia will be harmed by flax.
 Her father therefore bans it from the castle — which means Talia doesn't know what it is and finds it intriguing.